uqlibrary/technology-training/R/rstudio_intro/rstudio_intro.md

 During this session, you will:

 -   Create a project for data analysis
 -   Create a folder structure
 -   Know where to find help
 -   Learn about a few useful functions
 -   Create a script
 -   Import a dataset
-  - Understand the different RStudio pannels
+-   Understand the different RStudio panels
 -   Use a few shortcuts
 -   Know how to extend R with packages
 -   Generate a data visualisation

-## Material
+## R Projects

-### RStudio Project

 Let’s first create a new project:

 -   Click the “File” menu button (top left corner), then “New Project”
 -   Click “New Directory”
 -   Click “New Project”
 -   In “Directory name”, type the name of your project, for example “YYYY-MM-DD\_rstudio-intro”
 -   Browse and select a folder where to locate your project (`~` is your home directory).
 For example, a folder called “r-projects”.
 -   Click the “Create Project” button

 > R Projects make your work with R more straight forward, as they allow
 > you to segregate your different projects in separate folders.
 You can